jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

-Yet on the other hand, given how a large portion of Sinic users heavily criticize the recent military coup in Myanmar, these findings could also represent the growing use of hyperbolic language among increasingly split hierarchical and pro-democracy orientated groups in the far East.
-The Sinic world may thus be both culturally hierarchical and experiencing the consolidation of democratic values.
+Yet given how a large portion of Sinic users heavily criticize the recent military coup in Myanmar, these findings could also represent the growing use of hyperbolic language among increasingly split hierarchical and pro-democracy orientated groups in East Asia.
+The Sinic world may thus be both culturally hierarchical and experiencing a consolidation of democratic values among certain sections of society.

 The rest of the report is organized into the following sections: